dustin-lennon/Nova-UCIP-Stardate--Date--Time/README.md

 3. In any theme you want to add this MOD to add `<?php echo $stardate;?>` to where ever you want this to be displayed.
 Display alterations will need to be made in the file you uploaded in step 2.

+**NOTE: FOR THOSE USING THIS MOD AND ARE NOT A PART OF THE UCIP SIMMING ORGANIZATION, YOU WILL NEED TO MODIFY UCIP-Stardate-Hook.php
+SO THAT THE STARDATE SHOWS THE WAY YOUR ORGANZIATION OR SIM DEALS WITH STARDATES.**

 At a later date and time, I MAY make this an option in the site settings to turn on/off.

 Changelog - Dates are in Epoch time